SuperTux/supertux/INSTALL.md

 ### Ubuntu Touch using Clickable

-To compile for Ubuntu Touch phones, you will need an Ubuntu destkop, as well as [Clickable](https://clickable-ut.dev/en/latest/install.html).
+To compile for Ubuntu Touch phones, you will need an Ubuntu desktop, as well as [Clickable](https://clickable-ut.dev/en/latest/install.html).
 You will not need any other development library, as those are already managed by Clickable.